solo-io/gloo/docs/content/guides/security/data_loss_prevention/_index.md

 ### Summary

-In this tutorial we installed Gloo Edge Enterprise and demonstrated rewriting responses from upstreams with both the provided default regex patterns as well as the custom regex config.
+In this tutorial we installed Gloo Gateway Enterprise and demonstrated rewriting responses from upstreams with both the provided default regex patterns as well as the custom regex config.

 ### Cleanup